MazieKor/KRA_JavaOOP_revision/src/main/java/pl/coderslab/oop/advanced/README.md

 2. przeciążoną metodę `printGlobalOperations(String length)`, która wyświetli określoną liczbę ostatnich operacji.
 Wykonaj rzutowanie wartości typu `String`.
 Napisz obsługę odpowiedniego wyjątku.

+# Draft version of readme

+This simple application was created based on the task from CodersLab IT School (content of the task at the bottom of the file).

+In accordance with content of the task three classes was built (Product, CartItem, ShppingCart), in class Shopping Cart there were created method for adding product to a Cart, as well as removing and updating cart.
+There last methods display: number of all products in a cart, total value of products in cart and whole cart with details.

+After creating basic methods I expanded application – I added next class StartShopping, which “manages” all functionalities.
+Thanks to it application gets data from console (class Scannner) and perform chosen activities.
+I divided activities possible to choose in 2 groups
+1. Managing products (Initial adding of product(s) is required for choosing a product to buy in a next step):
+- user can choose on the console to load some default products or/ and add his/her own products (with own name and price).
+There is of course possibility of displaying all products possible to buy

+2. Managing Shopping Cart: In this section user can add a product (from a pool of products created earlier) to her cart, remove item from cart, update quantity in a cart.
+There is also possibility to move back to main menu from already chosen option.
+User can display his/her cart as well as display only value of a whole cart and display number of all products in the cart.
+   At the end there is possibility of opening new shopping cart for new purchases and exit the application Because of time restrictions I didn’t add any form of saving someone’s cart in a file (this functionality I already added in few other tasks which I made)
+   In the application I added new Exception class, I override equals/hash and toString methods, used static or instance fields and methods (depending on the requirements) and made some formatting (by using Formatter as well DecimalFormat class).
+At the end I also added needed validations (this simple one as well as little less trivial – as eg. questioning if somebody is sure to load already loaded default products), coloring of messages and some comments in the code.

+To run the application user must run the TestShopping class and then just choosing wanted functionalities in the console

+##Original content of the tasks:

 ## Zadanie 3

 Napisz podstawę programu obiektowego, który będzie wspomagać skanowanie produktów w sklepie.